noswolf/DSA_BIT/README.md

-# This is teaching materials of Basic Data Structure and Algorithms Course for BIT, IT KMITL.
+# This repo consists of teaching materials of Basic Data Structure and Algorithms Course for BIT, IT KMITL.